ivan-gavran/multiple_turtlebots_real_world/README.md

 **EDIT**:
 as baeckermeister commented in the Issues section, he found the solution to the problem.
 I was not able to integrate it with this code (I failed few times and later I neglected it).
 Another integration attempt - this time to the end :) - is happening right now...

  Currently, the attempt to launch a single robot under namespace with amcl failed.
-The tf tree looks like [this](https://dl.dropboxusercontent.com/u/11955498/framesTurtlebotUnderNamespace.pdf).
-The link between */map* and *robot\_0/odom* is missing.
+The tf tree link between */map* and *robot\_0/odom* is missing.
 Amcl should be publishing this connection.<br/><br/>
 The messages from console are following:<br/>

 *  */robot\_0/amcl: No laser scan received (and thus no pose updates have been published) for 1462444802.174762 seconds.
 Verify that data is being published on the /robot\_0/scan topic.*  : checked, data is being published at /robot\_0/scan <br/>